Deep Probabilistic Supervision for Image Classification: Appendix

-for both BSD and BSD+, where $|B|$ is the batch size.
+for both DPS and DPS+, where $|B|$ is the batch size.
 In the absence of noise, we use $\tau = 1$ to avoid promoting overconfident predictions, while we set $\tau=0.8$ for all experiments with label noise.
-For BSD, we set $\gamma = 0.85$ and $c=2000$ when
+For DPS, we set $\gamma = 0.85$ and $c=2000$ when injecting symmetric noise, and $\gamma = 0.9$ and $c=1000$ for asymmetric noise.
+For DPS+, we set $\gamma = 0.95$ and $c=1000$ for all experiments, and set $\lambda_c=2$ under asymmetric noise.
+For DPS+ under symmetric noise we set $\lambda_c=4$, $\lambda_c=7$ and $\lambda_c=14$ for noise levels 20\%, 50\% and 80\%, respectively.